 For example, Expat health insurance is insurance that is open to many people, who stay in Germany short or long term and work remotely.
 The price starts at 72 EUR per month.

-This private insurance is good for:
+Furthermore, private insurance from Feather is good for:

 - Employed person

 This insurance from Feather is perfect for a visa application, a new arrival to Germany, unemployed as well as self-employed individuals.
 You can sign up completely online and get full English support anytime.

 All remote workers must have good, reliable, high-speed internet, and we know it can be a problem in Germany.
 The country is famous for its terrible internet speed and the price you pay for it.

 For that reason, you should carefully select your internet provider and the monthly package.
 Here are my recommendations as a current remote worker: